 Of course, Atkins didn’t stick.
 After he died, thought pieces about the veracity of Dr. Atkins’s claims erupted.
 The lifestyle change needed to be changed again.

 In the following 15 years, I read health books and changed direction again and again.
 I’ve gone gluten-free, paleo, vegetarian, keto, Mediterranean, and raw.
 I’ve tracked points, restricted my eating window, and counted everything from carbs to calories.
+My kitchen is totally overflowing with fun kitchen gadgets for each longevity diet I tried.
 The work wasn’t done alone.
 Eventually, dieticians entered the picture.
 And then therapists—getting my food choices right had evolved from a focus on health into a question of morality and self-control.

 Two years ago, after a doctor advised me off keto and intermittent fasting, I threw my hands up in the air.
 Are eggs healthy or not?
 What about red meat?
 What about whole grains?
 It seemed like the only “safe” foods were vegetables, and even then, some were better than others, and some were healthier cooked and others not so much.